 Dialogue will only get you so far.
 Actions and reactions are what really gives each character a distinctive voice.
 Imagine if characters like Indiana Jones and James Bond relied on dialogue to define their characters — it just wouldn't be the same.

-Watch Quentin Tarantino discuss the opening of Paul Thomas Anderson’s There Will Be Blood.
+Listen to Quentin Tarantino discuss Paul Thomas Anderson's There Will Be Blood.

 The first twenty-some minutes of There Will Be Blood are near silent.
 All that we see are different parts of this man's life.
 There is little to no dialogue.
 But his actions and reactions are what give this character a distinctive voice.
 When he falls into the shaft, breaking his leg, he could just as easily have died shortly after.
 We saw the elements he was facing and we saw how remote that location was.